-As we celebrate the 125 anniversary of this Grand Old Lady of the Platte Valley, and our 41st year of ownership, we thank all of our guests for their patronage, and look forward to your next visit.
+In 2018 we celebrated the 125 anniversary of this Grand Old Lady of the Platte Valley, and our 41st year of ownership.
+We thank all of our guests for their patronage, and look forward to your next visit.
 Come for a night's rest, a scratch-cooked meal, or lift a glass or two in the saloon to old friends and a bright future.

 If you've visited the Wolf, we welcome you back!
 And if this is your first time, well, you're very welcome, too!
 We know you'll enjoy your stay, your meal, and the memories you make while here.